FOXBOROUGH, Mass. -- A few thoughts on today's roster moves by the Patriots:

 2. Tim Tebow survives ... for now.
 This is one of the notable storylines of the week, as it appears that Tebow is fighting for a job.
 Bill Belichick told 98.5 The Sports Hub before last Thursday's preseason game that he had about 80 percent of the 53-man roster set.
 Tebow, based on his performance in the preseason, would seemingly be part of the other 20 percent, which means Thursday night's preseason finale against the Giants could be big for him.

 4. With defensive tackle Armond Armstead landing on the reserve/non-football illness list, he isn't eligible to start practicing until after the sixth week of the season.
 So this adds a little more context as to where things stand with his health after he had surgery for an infection at some point before training camp.
-He remains under contract to the Patriots but won't count against the roster.
+He remains under contract to the Patriots but won't count against the roster by landing on the reserve/NFI list.
 The Patriots had been counting on Armstead to be a big part of their plans and depth remains thin behind starters Vince Wilfork and Tommy Kelly.

 6. At receiver, third-year player Kamar Aiken was competitive early in camp but an injury derailed him.
 Also, rookies Kenbrell Thompkins, Aaron Dobson and Josh Boyce seemed to generate more momentum and were a bit more consistent over the course of camp.

 7. We didn't have offensive tackle/guard Markus Zusevics making the final roster, but others did, which reflected his standing as a bubble blocker around No. 8 on the depth chart.
-There seems to be a pretty big drop-off after the top six or seven offensive linemen so this remains an area the Patriots figure to explore on the waiver wire and free agency.
+There seems to be a pretty big dropoff after the top 6 or 7 offensive linemen so this remains an area the Patriots figure to explore on the waiver wire and free agency.